Female athlete sitting on a running track eating an apple with a bottle of water next to her.

 While many foods give you an energy boost, some foods could hurt your performance.
 Things to avoid adding to your pre-competition meal plan include:

-- Foods high in fat.
+• Foods high in fat.
 These foods can make your body feel sluggish because fat takes a long time to digest.
 Nuts, fried foods, whole-milk dairy products and red meats are considered high in fat.
+This includes meals such as ribeye steak and bacon cheeseburgers and snacks like French fries and potato chips.
 These foods can also cause you to feel full before you have consumed enough carbohydrates, which you need as an energy source.

-- Foods high in lactose, such as milk, yogurt and cheese, as lactose may cause nausea or upset stomach.
+• Foods high in lactose, such as milk, yogurt and cheese, as lactose may cause nausea or upset stomach in people who have trouble breaking down this nutrient.
+“Use your best judgment with lactose-containing foods,” Judd advises.

-Along with these groups, avoid any foods you know do not sit well with you.
+Along with these considerations, avoid any foods you know do not sit well with you.
 You know your body best; if eggs consistently cause intestinal distress, it is best to skip them, even though they offer lean protein.
+“Try to choose foods you know you tolerate well and do not have any trouble digesting on competition days,” Judd suggests.
 Keep it simple by focusing on your go-to foods while keeping in mind the dietary recommendations.

 Does the athlete’s professional level play a role in what they should eat before a competition?